NaiyanJones/naiyanjones.github.io/_pages/about.md

 Hi, I'm Naiyan.
 Or as most people call me, Nay.

 I am an independent researcher and a data analyst at the UK Office for National Statistics (ONS).
-My research interests include social media platforms, online communities and political communications.
+My research interests include social media platform and online communities.
 I have a specific interest in the social media platform Reddit.

 I have worked with charities, community groups, co-operatives and briefly in politics.
 Recently I graduated with a postgraduate qualification in social research from the University of Birmingham, UK.